Jennifer Lien: How Things Have Gone Downhill Since Star Trek

 Jennifer Lien’s claim to fame came in 1995 when she nailed the role of Kes in the series Star Trek: Voyager.
-She played an Ocampan, an alien life-form that has telepathic abilities but have an average life span of 8-9 years.
+She played an Ocampan, an alien life-form that has telepathic abilities but has an average life span of only 8-9 years.

-At first it was deemed that actor Garrett Wang, who played Ensign Harry Kim, would be the one released from the show.
-Jennifer Lien wasn’t on their radar.
-But during the show’s hiatus, Wang was chosen as one of the 50 Most Beautiful People in the World by People Magazine which caused the producers of the show to shift their thoughts on relieving Wang of his duties.
+But during the show’s hiatus, Wang was chosen as one of the 50 Most Beautiful People in the World by People Magazine which caused the producers of the show to shift their thoughts away from relieving Wang of his duties.
 A target was then painted on Lien and she fell victim to Seven of Nine.

 Amazingly, Jennifer Lien was brought back one more time to play Kes.
-This came in season six, three seasons after her initial departure, and it was for one episode title Fury.
+This came in Season 6, three seasons after her initial departure, and it was for one episode, titled Fury.

 Acting for Jennifer Lien pretty much ended after Star Trek.
 She did a little voice work, as previously mentioned, and one gig in the feature film American History X playing the younger sister to Edward Norton.
 She got a role in the movie SLC Punk! and then life took a nosedive.